Mixed Warm Dark Matter Constraints using Milky Way Satellite Galaxy Counts: Discussion and Conclusion

 \section{Discussion and Conclusion}

 Using the population of MW satellite galaxies detected by DES and PS1, we put new constraints on MWDM scenarios.
-We use the CDM subhalo population obtained from \cite{Mao15} and implemented the MWDM scenario by suppressing the subhalo population using an analytical function, $\beta(M, \mwdm, \fwdm)$, derived from the semi-analytical subhalo inference model, \texttt{sashimi} \citep{Hiroshima_2018, Ando_2019, Dekker:2022}.
+We use the CDM subhalo population obtained from \citet{Mao15} and implemented the MWDM scenario by suppressing the subhalo population using an analytical function, \CYtwo{$\beta(M,\theta_{\rm WDM},\fwdm)$}, derived from the semi-analytical subhalo inference model, \texttt{sashimi} \citep{Hiroshima_2018, Ando_2019, Dekker:2022}.
 Using the galaxy--halo connection model from \citet{Nadler:MW2, Nadler:MW3}, we estimate the predicted number of MW satellites for different MWDM scenarios and calculate the likelihood of observing the known satellites in DES and PS1 given the MWDM model parameters.

 We find that MW satellite galaxy counts constrain the fraction of thermal WDM at $\mwdm \sim 6.6$ keV for $\fwdm = 1.0$ at a posterior ratio threshold of 10:1.
 As we decrease the WDM mass, our allowed WDM fraction decreases to $\fwdm \sim 0.45$ for $\mwdm \sim 1.5$ keV.
 These constraints from MW satellite counts extend existing MWDM constraints to much higher masses ($\mwdm > 1$\,keV) compared to previous analysis that used different methods.
-Due to uncertainties in the galaxy--halo connection parameters and the limited population of observed MW satellites, our analysis cannot differentiate among MWDM scenarios with $\fwdm \lesssim 0.45$ leading our constraints to asymptote to this value at low $\mwdm$.
+Due to uncertainties in the galaxy--halo connection model parameters and the limited population of observed MW satellites, \CYtwo{we are not able to constrain MWDM fractions below $\fwdm \lesssim 0.45$ for any $\mwdm$ we consider.
+However, \citet{Nadler:2024} have demonstrated that with a larger population of fainter satellites, it will be possible to better disentangle the effects of WDM and the uncertainties in the galaxy--halo connection model parameters.
+This would therefore allow us to simultaneously achieve better constraints on galaxy--halo connection model parameters and to better distinguish between different dark matter models. }

 In addition to the thermal relic MWDM scenario, we also constrain a mixed dark matter model consisting of CDM and a 7 keV sterile neutrino produced by the Shi-Fuller mechanism.
 We find that MW satellite galaxy counts constrain a 7 keV sterile neutrino to be a subdominant fraction ($\fnu \lesssim 0.45$) of the dark matter for mixing angles between $11.0 \leq \log_{10}\left ( \sin^2(2\theta) \right) \leq 12.25 $ at a posterior ratio of 10:1.
 When our constraints are combined with limits from BBN and X-rays, we find that a 7 keV sterile neutrino produced by the Shi-Fuller mechanism is constrained to make up $\lesssim 45\%$ of the dark matter across the range of mixing angles that are commonly considered.